Jon Morgan

 • The name of the company should be distinguishable from other LLCs or business entities

-• The name of the LLC should not end with “corporation,” “incorporated” or their abbreviated counterparts.
+• The name of the LLC should not end with “corporation,” "incorporated,” or their abbreviated counterparts.

-• The name should be followed by the phrase “Limited Liability Company” or its abbreviated form, “L.L.C. or LLC”.
+• The name should be followed by the phrase “Limited Liability Company” or its abbreviated form, “L.L.C. or LLC.”

-• Words associated with government agencies like “Federal,” “Treasury” or “Bureau” should not be included in the LLC’s name.
+• Words associated with government agencies like “Federal,” "Treasury,” or “Bureau” should not be included in the LLC’s name.

-• The words “bank,” “insurance” or “trust” should be avoided to prevent ambiguity [1].
+• The words “bank,” "insurance,” or “trust” should be avoided to prevent ambiguity [1].

-Step 2: Appoint a Registered Agent
+3. Select a Registered Agent (Mandatory)

-A Wyoming registered agent is a person or company you appoint to provide official service of process and receive documentation on behalf of your LLC.
+Wyoming registered agent is a person or company you appoint to provide official service of process and receive documentation on behalf of your LLC.
 For this reason, the registered agent should have a physical address within the state.

+The main function of a registered agent is to accept and acknowledge legal documents from government agencies.
+However, opting for professional services offers several benefits.
 The cost of registered agent services starts at $40 per year, but this can vary depending on the company you choose.

 In some cases, your LLC's registered agent may be able to offer other services like business compliance or even financial planning—if they do, then their price will reflect that added benefit.